What is the Difference Between an Infant, Convertible, All-in-One and Booster Car Seat?

 - These are designed to be the ONLY car seat you ever need.

-- Most will last 10 years and will be suitable for children between 4 – 120 lbs.
+- Expire in 10 years and will be suitable for children between 4 – 120 lbs.

 - Most will rear-face from 4 or 5lbs – 50lbs and up to 49″.

-- Most will have a forward-facing harness weight of up to 65 lbs and up to 49″.
+- Majority will have a forward-facing harness weight of up to 65 lbs and up to 49″.

 - Most will function as a booster from 40 – 120 lbs and from 44″ – 63″.